-Dr. Sagan King has over ten years of experience, is a Licensed Clinical Mental Health Counselor, and a postdoctoral psychology fellow at Lepage Associates.
+Dr. Sagan King has over ten years of experience, is a Licensed Clinical Mental Health Counselor.
 She received her bachelor’s degree in psychology and master’s degree in professional counseling from University of the Cumberlands.
 She additionally has a master’s and doctorate degree in clinical psychology from The Chicago School of Professional Psychology in Washington D.C.
 Dr. King has worked in a wide variety of settings, including providing services in mental health centers and private practice, along with medical facilities, hospitals, correctional facilities, and schools.
 She has experience providing individual and group therapy, conducting psychological evaluations, and providing multidisciplinary consultation, assessment, and treatment.
 Her interests include personality disorders, forensic interactions, substance use disorders, anger concerns, trauma, behavioral disorders, women’s issues, sexual disorders, anxiety, and mood concerns.

 Intervention Style: Dr. King utilizes evidence-based approaches to therapy and intervention, emphasizing a humanist/existential, systemic, strengths-based, and trauma-informed style.
 Additionally, Dr. King is trained in Dialectical Behavior Therapy (DBT), Cognitive-Behavioral Therapy (CBT), Person Centered Therapy, Acceptance and Commitment Therapy (ACT), Psychodynamic (inner child, self-psychology, and object relations), Gestalt, Existential, Bronfenbrenner’s Ecological Model, and Narrative Therapy.
 Dr. King works with clients from an integrated perspective with evidence-based interventions tailored to each client’s presenting concerns, diagnosis, and unique background.
 Her primary work with each person is conducted via Person Centered/Existential therapy as well as Gestalt Therapy and Bronfenbrenner’s Ecological Perspective.
 This approach allows Dr. King to place an emphasis on the human condition as a whole and allow each client to be the authority on their own experience.
 The Existential perspective has each client work towards the future and reconciling their holistic self in a way that allows the client to confront conflict inherent to life.
 The Gestalt therapy helps increase the person’s awareness of their existing freedoms and self-direction and their inner awareness while healing from the past traumas.
 Lastly, her incorporation of Bronfenbrenner’s Ecological Model allows her to consider all the systemic issues at play that have impacted and continue to impact the clients functioning.